 Ohio Geological Survey — Columbus, OH 43229

 Current fracturing, stimulation, and treatment techniques leave behind more than 90% of oil in liquid-rich unconventional oil and gas (UOG) reservoirs.
-Slickwater fracturing has emerged as the preferred technique for fracturing and proppant placement in ultra-low permeability UOG reservoirs.
+Slick water fracturing has emerged as the preferred technique for fracturing and proppant placement in ultra-low permeability UOG reservoirs.
 However, a significant number of these completions fail to perform as well as expected.
 This could be due to poor reservoir quality, inefficient completions, or non-optimal flow back controls.
 Advances in stimulation or treatment techniques could improve oil recovery significantly.
 The current common practice in producing shale oil reservoirs is to use horizontal wells with multi-stage transverse hydraulic fractures.
 Historically, primary production from shale oil reservoirs, even with hydraulic fracturing techniques, has been 5–10% or less original-oil-in-place (OOIP).
 This project proposes that unrefined Y-Grade NGLs have the potential to be an effective treatment fluid in UOG reservoirs, such as the UPP oil window.

 The use of NGLs as a well treatment fluid is a promising approach that could increase production and efficiency from shale plays.
 Tests have been conducted with refined NGLs and liquid propane gas, but there are currently no field validation studies looking into the use of Y-Grade NGLs as treatment fluids and methods to enhance their use will not be investigated by industry alone.
 Despite the perceived benefits of using Y-Grade NGLs (they do not require infrastructure or investment in refining and are already being produced from many UOG reservoirs), significant challenges must be overcome before it can be used in widespread commercial operations.
 This project seeks to help overcome those challenges and test the potential of Y-grade NGL as a production improvement treatment in the UPP.

-The fundamental impact of this research is to improve oil and gas production from UOG resources through the use of readily available Y-Grade NGLs as a treatment for low-production unconventional oil plays with specific emphasis on enhancing resource recovery in the UPP oil window.
+The fundamental impact of this research is to improve oil and gas production from UOG resources using readily available Y-Grade NGLs as a treatment for low-production unconventional oil plays with specific emphasis on enhancing resource recovery in the UPP oil window.
 The technology has the potential to unlock several hundred million barrels of oil in the UPP alone.
 The low surface tension of NGLs will allow for easier migration into the formation to maximize the stimulated reservoir volume.
 Compatibility of the NGLs with the formation will result in less formation damage and quicker, more efficient post-treatment clean-up.
 This research technology can potentially be applied to other UOG resources, improving recovery of oil and gas while reducing the impact of the use of fresh water and disposal of wastewater.
-All these factors have potential to improve overall U.S. energy production and energy security.
+All these factors have the potential to improve overall U.S. energy production and energy security.

 Initial activity under the project has focused on geotechnical characterization of Upper Point Pleasant at the targeted field site and the initiation of field test design.
 Moving forward, research will continue to process core and frac data from existing wells near the field site, as well as conducting analysis of well logs collected from the field site area through Geographix, which will enable petrophysical analysis and development of geological cross sections and maps of the UPP for the test area.